Hadar15/careersmatch/README.md

 - **Clear cookies** for `localhost:3000` if you have auth/session issues.
 - **Check browser settings**: Allow cookies and localStorage for `localhost`.
 - **Check for `sb-access-token` and `sb-refresh-token` cookies** after login.
 If missing, Supabase auth is not persisting.
-- **Check the browser console** for errors if something doesn’t work.
+- **Check the browser console** for errors if something doesn't work.

 ## 🌐 Live Demo